The API defines an interface to the following elements:

 RIPs are individual computers that perform the heavy weight lifting and executes all instructions in the job, renders it to the resolution and ink-set of the printer, performs color management and encodes to the format accepted by the device.

-The REST calls are made over HTTP to api.aurelon.com in all regions besides China, where api.aurelon.cn is to be used.
+The REST calls are made over HTTPS to api.aurelon.com in all regions besides China, where api.aurelon.cn is to be used.
 To authenticate the calling application specific headers are required.
 Information about the authentication can be found in the chapter Authentication.

 Feedback on the status of jobs and devices after they have been created using the REST API are send using a WebSocket server.
 After opening a WebSocket connection your application can subscribe to the events its want to receive and will get those events through this channel.
+Details about the websocket API can be found in the chapter Notifications.